 Summoning the Phoenix: Poems and Prose About Chinese Musical Instruments by Emily Jiang, illustrated by April Chu

-Three Years and Eight Months by Icy Smith, illustrated by Jennifer Kindert
+Three Years and Eight Months by Icy Smith, illustrated by Jennifer Kinder

 As someone who is both Japanese and Chinese, I do think that the Japanese should apologize for war crimes committed during WWII when they occupied various countries including Hong Kong.
-The Japanese chose to steadfastly ignore any acknowledgements of crimes against ordinary citizens but their stories deserve to be remembered.
-Icy Smith puts forth a sanitized version of the three year and eight month occupation of Hong Kong; the women forced into servitude for the Japanese army story is particularly poignant. [advanced picture book, ages 10 and up]
+The Japanese chose to steadfastly ignore any acknowledgments of crimes against ordinary citizens but their stories deserve to be remembered.
+Icy Smith puts forth a sanitized version of the three years and eight-month occupation of Hong Kong; the women forced into servitude for the Japanese army story is particularly poignant. [advanced picture book, ages 10 and up]

 The Great Race: How the Chinese Zodiac Came to Be by Charles Huang and Stacey Hirata, illustrated by Jerome Lu

 The Emperor’s race which determined the animals and order in the Chinese Zodiac is faithfully retold in this app-like illustrated picture book that will appeal to gamers. [picture book, ages 4 and up]

 Maisy’s Chinese New Year (A Maisy First Experience Book) by Lucy Cousins

 Maisy celebrates Chinese New Year by cleaning the house, shopping for food, a new outfit, and decorations.
 Her friends arrive, including new friend Tiger, and they eat the feast that Maisy prepared, play games, and receive Chinese red envelopes.
 Tiger tells them the story of the Chinese zodiac.
 They end the year with a parade and fireworks!
 Use this delightful picture book to introduce young children to Chinese New Year! [picture book, ages 2 and up]